Deya360/Softawre-Development_Labs/Lab2/readme.md

 ### Cool Features
 - The item list supports the Swipe Down to Refresh feature.
 Thus, the application no longer needs to be restarted to Load or Update the item list.
+- The application saves the raw input JSON-file to phone storage.
+Thus, repeated downloading of the file from the Internet is no longer necessary, which saves network-traffic, allows the application to run in offline-mode and allows further processing to be done on the file.

 #